 The honor of being the oldest goes to James’ Salt Water Taffy

 , established in 1880 by Enoch James, which is still operating out of its original storefront taffy factory.
-In the HBO series, salt water taffy is piled high in the window of Fralinger’s, also a family-run taffy business and competitor of James’ Candy from the 1880s.
+Fralinger’s, also a family-run taffy business and competitor of James’ Candy from the 1880s, is another one of the Boardwalk Empire filming locations you can visit today.
 Tour the James’ taffy factory June through August and see how each blob of chewy taffy sweetness is made.
 Then buy a box of the first “Atlantic City Souvenir” to take home.